 That sort of dark perspective seems to have been internalized and institutionalized over the years in a great many ways, and it has proved to be notably resistant to counter-information.
 For example, in early 2005, Richard Clarke, counterterrorism coordinator for the Clinton administration, issued a scenario that appeared as a cover story in the Atlantic.
 In the article, he darkly envisioned terrorist shootings at casinos, campgrounds, theme parks, and malls in 2005, bombings in subways and railroads in 2006, missile attacks on airliners in 2007, and devastating cyberattacks in 2008.
+None of that happened, of course.

-At the same time, the FBI Director Robert Mueller told a Congressional committee the he remained "very concerned about what we are not seeing," a sentence rendered in bold lettering in his prepared text.
-However, in a report from the time that was kept secret for some (or no) reason, the FBI and other investigative agencies reported that, after years of well-funded sleuthing, they had been unable to uncover a single true al-Qaeda sleeper cell anywhere in the United States.
-Nonetheless, some in the FBI remained unmoved: one person told Fox News that "just because there's no concrete evidence of sleeper cells now, doesn't mean they don't exist."
+At the same time, the FBI Director Robert Mueller told a Congressional committee that he remained "very concerned about what we are not seeing," a sentence rendered in bold lettering in his prepared text.
+However, in a report from the time that was kept secret for some (or no) reason, the FBI and other investigative agencies reported that, after years of well-funded